 Jennifer Clark is Professor and Head of the City and Regional Planning Section at the Knowlton School in the College of Engineering at The Ohio State University.
 Dr. Clark is also a Visiting Professor of City and Regional Planning with the School of Business at the University of Stavanger in Norway.
-Dr. Clark teaches courses on urban and regional economic development theory, analysis, and practice and research design and methods.
+At Ohio State, Dr. Clark also holds a courtesy appointment with the Department of Geography.